-If you won't be riding for an extended period, follow these guidelines:
+If you won't be riding for an extended period,

+follow these guidelines:

 - Wash your vehicle and wax all painted surfaces (except matte painted surfaces).
-Coat chrome pieces with rust-inhibiting oil. - Place your vehicle on a maintenance stand and position a block so that both tires are off the ground. - After rain, remove the body cover and allow the vehicle to dry. - Remove the battery (P. 51) to prevent discharge.
+Coat chrome pieces with rust-inhibiting oil. - Lubricate the drive chain. ▶ P. 63 - Place your vehicle on a maintenance stand and position a block so that both tires are off the ground. - After rain, remove the body cover and allow the vehicle to dry. - Remove the battery (≥ P. 70) to prevent discharge.
 Fully charge the battery and then place it in a shaded, well-ventilated area.